rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Tracking Logs
 ######################

 This chapter provides reference information about the event data that is delivered in data packages.
-Events are initiated by interactions with the courseware and the Instructor Dashboard in the LMS, and are stored in JSON documents.
+Events are emitted by the server or the browser to capture information about interactions with the courseware and the Instructor Dashboard in the LMS, and are stored in JSON documents.
 In the data package, event data is delivered in a log file.

 The sections in this chapter describe: